 They also learnt some French, well… the fine art of saying “non merci” every time a snake was draped round their shoulders or a toy was thrust into their arms to buy.
 They say travel is about experiencing the culture, but perhaps they did not mean imitating the muezzin’s call to prayer in a crowded restaurant, as six year olds want to do.

-Leaving Marrakech, we were soon weaving up the Route du Tizi-n-Tichka with fabulous views over pink oleander clad valleys, and then through the other world Oued Mellah to Aït Benhaddou.
+Leaving Marrakesh, we were soon weaving up the Route du Tizi-n-Tichka with fabulous views over pink oleander clad valleys, and then through the other world Oued Mellah to Aït Benhaddou.
 Of course the children were not admiring the views but were engrossed in their Nintendo DSs!
 This mudbrick village strung up the hillside lived up to all expectations.
 It was delightful to explore and perfect for photography.
 I was so busy trying to get “The Shot” of children crossing the river with the ksar in the background that I hadn’t even noticed quite how difficult they were finding leaping from sandbag to sandbag!
 I must make a special mention of our driver who not only drove extremely well, answered all of our questions and led us through the maze of alleyways, but made friends with our youngest and coaxed her all the way to the top of the hill and down again.

-After the frenzy of Marrakech, Skoura had a welcome laid-back atmosphere, and we had a very relaxed quiet day enjoying the gardens and pool of Les Jardins du Skoura.
+After the frenzy of Marrakesh, Skoura had a welcome laid-back atmosphere, and we had a very relaxed quiet day enjoying the gardens and pool of Les Jardins du Skoura.
 We did venture out briefly in the morning to visit a Kasbah, hitching a ride in the back of the owner’s pick up truck.
 Late afternoon the children were treated to a two hour donkey ride around the oasis passing crumbling kasbahs, through mudbrick villages, under date palms — the eldest was most excited when his donkey leapt across an irrigation channel!

 We spent the final couple of days in the High Atlas, making short forays into the delightful countryside and viewing Jebel Toubkal from afar.